 How to list WordPress events in a table

 Once you've got all your events set up, it's time to add a list view for them in a table.

-You can add your event calendar plugin table on any page on your website, and you might even want to create multiple tables (e.g. one for each of your event categories), or use Posts Table Pro to provide an events database on top of viewing options already provided by the WordPress Events Calendar plugin.
+You can add your event calendar plugin table on any page on your website.
+You might also even want to create multiple tables.
+For example, one for each of your event categories.
+Or use Posts Table Pro to provide an events database on top of viewing options already provided by the WordPress Events Calendar plugin.
 You might even want to use it to replace those default views.
-Spend some time thinking about the best structure for your website, as it's pretty flexible.
+Think about the best structure for your website as it is highly flexible.